-TMC is developing a biomedical research hub that will cluster researchers and industry experts together on a collaborative 30-acre campus.
+The TMC3 Collaborative Campus will accelerate research discoveries to improve human health throughout the world.
+Elkus Manfredi Architects, Transwestern and Vaughn Construction will collectively serve as the architectural and development team to execute the physical manifestation for the game changing 37-acre TMC3 translational research campus.
 TMC3 will unite the brightest minds in life sciences in one place for one purpose: to translate fundamental discoveries into commercial solutions to advance human health.
 The campus integrates leading researchers with a host of top-tier expertise from the private sector.
 The TMC3 founding institutions are Texas Medical Center, Baylor College of Medicine, Texas A&M University Health Science Center, The University of Texas Health Science Center (UTHealth) and The University of Texas MD Anderson Cancer Center.

 An Engine for Economic Opportunity